-- Elaboration of common Standard Operational Procedure (SOP) and training materials to improve cross-border collaboration between rescue services.
+- Elaborated common Standard Operational Procedure (SOP) and training materials to improve cross-border collaboration between rescue services.

 Website of the project (in Latvian).